OCA/web/web_widget_url_advanced/readme/USAGE.md

-Use url widget as you do usually, then add an extra parameter text_field to indicate which field (present in the view already) must be used for the anchor text.
+Use url, CopyClipboardURL widget as you do usually, then add an extra parameter text_ field to indicate which field (present in the view already) must be used for the anchor text.

 ``` xml